Saurav413/Sewamandu/README.md

 ## 🧭 Known Limitations / Planned
 - **Login via phone number** — not yet implemented; login is email-based only.
-- **Location field in the booking form** — customers can't yet attach a specific address/location to a booking request.
 - **5-booking commission gate** — the wallet exists, but a provider isn't yet capped at 5 active bookings until commission is paid.

 ---